Mattress Firmness Guide

 Based on the position you usually sleep in, you may prefer a different level of firmness.
 This has to do with how much pressure is placed on certain parts of your body while you’re resting in that position.

-- Side sleepers: Side sleepers tend to prefer mattresses that fall on the softer side because they cradle heavier parts of the body, like the shoulders and hips, that need more pressure relief in this position.
+- Side sleepers: Side sleepers tend to prefer mattresses built for side sleepers that fall on the softer side because they cradle heavier parts of the body, like the shoulders and hips, that need more pressure relief in this position.

-- Back sleepers: Many back sleepers tend to prefer medium-firm to firm mattresses, however, back sleepers can find comfort in a range of different firmness levels.
+- Back sleepers: Many back sleepers tend to prefer medium-firm to firm mattresses (many of our recommendations on our best mattress for back sleepers list), however, back sleepers can find comfort in a range of different firmness levels.
 The most important thing for back sleepers is finding a mattress that will keep the spine in its natural alignment.
 And as we mentioned above, this also has to do with your weight and build.

 Age is just a number.
 But we’re just going to leave this here: firmer mattresses will inherently be easier to get out of.
 So if you’re older and getting out of bed isn’t as easy as it used to be (or if you’re not old and still find this hard), then a firmer mattress might be the way to go.